manfredscheucher/projectiveESsuppl/readme.md

 The computations take about 1 CPU month.
-This can be speed-up almost linearly by exporting an incremental CNF and then cadical in running parallel using cubes.
+This can be speed-up almost linearly by exporting an incremental CNF and then using cadical in parallel using cubes.
-However, the procedure gets more complex.
+However, since the toolchain gets much more complex, we omit details here.
 For more information, please contact the author.

 In order to verify that every set of 18 points yields a projective 7-gon,